|

 ablative ultrasonic laser generation

-mechanisms in
+mechanisms in graphite/polymer

-structures.
-Ultrasonic waveforms
+composite structures.
+Ultrasonic

-were generated in 16-layer
+waveforms were generated in 16-layer

 quasi-isotropic AS-4/PEEK composite

-8-layer thick AS-4/PEKK [0/90]_{2S}
+and 8-layer thick AS-4/PEKK

-composite panels.
-Waveforms
+[0/90]_{2S} composite panels.

-generated onone side of the samples
+Waveforms generated onone side of the

-were observed on the opposite side
+samples were observed on the opposite

-using a confocal Fabry-Perot (CFP)
+side using a confocal Fabry-Perot

-based detection system.
-The
+(CFP) based detection system.

-waveforms, as functions of the
+The waveforms, as functions of the

 generation-laser power density, show